 tomato sauce (not tomato)

-In terms of what you should eat, he recommends organic, non-GMO produce, non-dairy milks, cucumber, watermelon, flax seeds and lots of whole foods: “The more whole, natural foods you have, the better it is for your body, meaning less chemicals, less inflammation.”
+In terms of what you should eat, he recommends organic, non-GMO produce, non-dairy milks, cucumber, watermelon, flax seeds and lots of whole foods: “The more whole, natural foods you have, the better it is for your body, meaning fewer chemicals, less inflammation.”
 Coincidentally, these foods are similar to what we recommend in The WellBe Gut Health Guide – which is now live (go grab it!) and chocked full of information on improving and healing your gut, and in effect, your whole body.

-Watch Dr. Aviv’s full interview to learn about how smoking and vaping affects acid reflux, how to tell the difference between acid reflux and allergies, and the role weight plays in all of it (or listen to it on The WellBe Podcast!).
+Watch Dr. Aviv’s full interview to learn about how smoking and vaping effects acid reflux, how to tell the difference between acid reflux and allergies, and the role weight plays in all of it (or listen to it on The WellBe Podcast!).

 Cold-Pressed Watermelon Juice